-• Did my agent fail because of my application logic or the LLM response?
+- Did my agent fail because of my application logic or the LLM response?

-• What exact prompt did the SDK send to the underlying Claude process?
+- What exact prompt did the SDK send to the underlying Claude process?

-• Which tools (file edits, bash commands) were actually executed?
+- Which tools (file edits, bash commands) were actually executed?

-Out of the box, this isn't possible.
+Out of the box, answering any of these questions isn't possible.

 At Laminar, we obsess over developer experience.
-We wanted to ensure that if you are building an agent on top of Claude, you can trace the entire execution flow, from your outer function to the inner workings of the Claude Node process, with zero friction.
+We wanted to ensure that if you are building an agent on top of Claude, you can trace the entire execution flow — from your outer function through every subagent down to the actual LLM and tool calls — with zero friction.
+We aggressively engineered our solution to maintain a simple setup and minimal footprint while giving you insights at every level of depth.

 The Challenge